 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 • Toss zucchini on a baking sheet with a drizzle of olive oil, 1 tsp Italian Seasoning (2 tsp for 4 servings), salt, and pepper.
-Place garlic foil packet on same sheet. • Roast on top rack, tossing halfway through, until zucchini is browned and tender, 14-16 minutes. • Meanwhile, place tomatoes in a medium bowl; toss with a drizzle of olive oil, 1 tsp Italian Seasoning (2 tsp for 4), salt, and pepper.
-(You’ll use the remaining Italian Seasoning later.)
+Place garlic foil packet on same sheet. • Roast on top rack until zucchini is browned and tender, 12-15 minutes. • Meanwhile, place tomatoes in a medium bowl; toss with a drizzle of olive oil, 1 tsp Italian Seasoning (2 tsp for 4), salt, and pepper.
+(You’ll use the rest of the Italian Seasoning later.)
 Set aside to marinate.

 • Once zucchini is tender, transfer to bowl with tomatoes; toss to combine. • Leaving garlic foil packet on sheet, carefully wipe off any excess oil.
 Place flatbreads on same sheet.
-(For 4 servings, divide between 2 sheets; toast on top and middle racks, swapping rack positions halfway through toasting.) • Return to top rack until flatbreads are lightly toasted and garlic is softened, 5-7 minutes.
+(Divide between 2 sheets for 4 servings.) • Return to top rack until flatbreads are lightly toasted and garlic is softened, 5-7 minutes.
+(For 4, toast on top and middle racks; swap rack positions halfway through toasting.)

 • Once garlic is done, carefully transfer to a cutting board and roughly chop. • Heat broiler to high. • Evenly top flatbreads with sauce, roasted garlic, and veggies.
 Sprinkle with mozzarella.